directdemocracy-vote/doc/README.md

 ### Verifyers

 Anyone can verify the information published by voters, trusters, anonymizers, etc. to detect possible frauds in the system.
-For example, anyone can check that for each anonymizer and each referendum, the number of published public keys matches the number of published vote cards/referendum packets.
+For example, for each anonymizer and each referendum, the number of published public keys should match the number of published vote cards/referendum packets.
 If numbers do not match, something has go wrong, the vote should not be considered secure and the reputation of the anonymizer should decrease.